Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Self-Consistency Training

-We remark that the self-consistency loss is distinct from regularization or self-supervised training, in the sense that the loss by itself can already drive the model towards the exact target, since the loss enforces the equation that determines the target.
-We also emphasize that the loss should not be interpreted as updating the prediction $\bfHh_\theta(\clM)$ towards the reconstructed Hamiltonian $\bfH_\clM\big(\bfC_\clM \big( \bfHh_\theta(\clM) \big) \big)$ as a fixed target (which is the case when the \texttt{stop\_grad} operation is applied), and the back-propagation (\ie, computation of the gradient of the loss w.r.t $\theta$) through the Hamiltonian reconstruction process is indispensable.
-This is because the reconstructed Hamiltonian unnecessarily comes closer to the target solution~\citep{cances2000convergence,pulay1982improved}, so taking the reconstructed Hamiltonian as a constant when optimizing $\theta$ may even make the model worse.
+We make the following four remarks regarding the understanding of the self-consistency loss. \itemone~The self-consistency loss is distinct from regularization or self-supervised training, in the sense that the loss by itself can already drive the model towards the exact target, since the loss enforces the equation that determines the target. \itemtwo~We emphasize that the loss should \emph{not} be interpreted as updating the prediction $\bfHh_\theta(\clM)$ towards the reconstructed Hamiltonian $\bfH_\clM\big(\bfC_\clM \big( \bfHh_\theta(\clM) \big) \big)$ as a fixed target (which is the case when the \texttt{stop\_grad} operation is applied to the reconstructed Hamiltonian), and the back-propagation (\ie, computation of the gradient of the loss w.r.t $\theta$) through the Hamiltonian reconstruction process is indispensable.
+This is because the reconstructed Hamiltonian unnecessarily comes closer to the target solution~\citep{pulay1982improved,cances2000convergence}, so taking the reconstructed Hamiltonian as a constant when optimizing $\theta$ may even make the model worse.
 Instead, the loss aims to minimize the change from the reconstruction process.
-To minimize this change, both the predicted matrix and the reconstructed matrix are driven towards the solution.
+To minimize this change, both the predicted matrix and the reconstructed matrix are driven towards the solution. \itemthr~One may also consider enforcing self-consistency by minimizing the difference in the derived energy after reconstruction, which meets the common stopping criterion in a DFT calculation and could hold more physical relevance.
+But this would require eigen-solving the reconstructed matrix and evaluating the energy from the eigenvectors, which is as costly as another Hamiltonian reconstruction, making the loss unacceptably costly to optimize. \itemfor~The self-consistency loss bears some similarity to the SCF loss in DM21~\citep{kirkpatrick2021pushing}.
+Both connect a DFT solution and an exchange-correlation (XC) functional defining the DFT calculation (part of $\bfH_\clM(\bfC)$ in our formulation).
+The SCF loss is used to regularize an XC functional model with a label (solution), while we use the self-consistency loss to train a solution-prediction model given a well-established XC functional.
+It is future work to investigate the utility of the SCF loss for unsupervised Hamiltonian prediction.